GBMcQuigg/Capstone-Project-IPStack/README.md

   Underneath the IP Address information, there is a home button to get back to the "Search" input, where the user can go through the whole process again and again!

-  ***This API is a free trial API, meaning once the maximum number of requests are reached per month, the user will not be able to search anymore until the following          month***
+  ***This API is a free trial API, meaning once the maximum number of requests are reached per month, the user will not be able to search anymore until the following          month!***